 Remember that disability and employment benefits do not fall under welfare, and therefore can be maintained when you apply for sponsorship.

 Note that having bad credit will not impede your ability to sponsor.
 The immigration authorities will not do a credit check nor do they need a credit card from you to process your application.
 As long as you are not bankrupt you can still sponsor despite your credit rating.

 In addition to these requirements, you should also be aware of the various government fees involved in the application process.

 Sponsors will have to pay a fee of $75, while the applicant will need to pay a $475 fee.
 These fees need to be paid at the time the application is filed.
-Also, a fee of $490 for the Right of Permanent Residence will also be required once the immigration authorities are ready to finalize the application.
+Also, a fee of $500 for the Right of Permanent Residence will also be required once the immigration authorities are ready to finalize the application.
+This makes the total fee to sponsor your spouse or partner to be $1,050 CAD.
 It’s recommended that this be paid with you initial application to speed up the processing time.

 These fees can be paid online using a credit card, valid email address, and printer to print your receipt.
 Online payments are preferred and can also help speed the process along.
 You can also pay the fees at a bank and attach a receipt to your application.

 Having all of the financial information you need, along with the right documents, will ensure that your application is processed quickly and without issue.
 You and your spouse will be able to file your application while having the peace of mind that you’ve met all of the requirements for sponsorship.